-Applying coating powder is a process where paint is applied to a substrate in dry powder form.
-Usually a paint is a binder and a pigment suspended in a liquid solvent, but a powder coat is solvent free, it is the binder and pigment blended into a fine powder which does not require a solvent to be fluidised.
+Powder coating, as the name suggests, is paint in powder form.
+Usually a paint is a binder and a pigment suspended in a liquid solvent, but a powder coat is solvent free; the binder and pigment are blended into a fine powder and applied through the combination of static electricity and heat.
 The application process can be broken into 3 steps: substrate preparation/pre-treatment, powder application, and curing.
-These three steps are found in the diy powder coating process as well as industrial applications.

 1. Substrate preparation and pre-treatment

-The appropriate preparation of the substrate is of high importance in any coating application.
-Firstly, remove all oil, grease, dirt, grime and ensure that the part is completely clean.
-Then the part is stripped to remove previous coatings.
-Finally, the part is sandblasted.
-This stage cleans the part down to bare metal and creates a texture on the substrate which allows the powder coat to adhere to it.
+Appropriate preparation of the substrate is of high importance in any coating application.
+Firstly, all oil, grease, dirt, and grime is removed and any previous coating is stripped or sandblasted to ensure that the part is completely clean.
+Sandblasting cleans the part down to bare metal and creates a texture on the substrate, allowing the powder coat to adhere to it.
 After a final clean the part is ready.
 This step is slightly different depending on the substrate.

 2. Powder application in two ways

-In the fluidised bed process, the part is heated and dipped into a hopper filled with fluidised powder coating powder.
+In the fluidised bed process, the part is preheated and dipped into a hopper filled with fluidised powder.
 The heat melts the powder onto the part immediately, though a post cure may still be needed.

 3. Curing depending on the powder type

-The final step is to bake the powder coat, causing it to melt, flow, and form a continuous liquid film.
+The final step is to bake the powder coating.
+This causes it to melt, flow, and form a continuous liquid film.
 This ensures an even coverage over the part.
-Depending on the type of powder, there is either a further step for curing (for thermosetting powders), or the process stops here (for thermoplastic powders).
-Thermosetting powders undergo chemical crosslinking when heated in a powder coating oven, and will not melt again, where thermoplastics do not crosslink and will melt again if heated.
-A properly cured thermosetting powder is tough and impact resistant.
+Depending on the type of powder, there is either a further step for curing, or the process stops here.
+Thermosetting powders undergo chemical crosslinking when heated and will not melt again, where thermoplastics do not crosslink and will melt again if heated enough.

 Powder coating equipment for sale in Australia

 There are numerous pieces of powder coating equipment required for a complete line.
 These range from sandblasting boxes or booths and curing ovens at the large scale end to hanging racks and guns at the smaller.
 If you wish to buy powder coating supplies, there are many suppliers operating across Australia.
-The cost of powder coating equipment varies by scale and quality.
+The cost varies by scale and quality.
 A complete powder coating kit including hooks, air line, gun, tapes and powder cups can cost $650.
 A gun system with a powder fluidising drum can cost $5,000.
-When applying thermosetting powders, an oven is needed.
-You can find either a new or used powder coating oven for sale from Australian retailers.

-The cost of powder is calculated by the pound, with greater quantities charged at lower rates.
+The cost of powder is calculated by the pound based on coverage, with greater quantities charged at lower rates per pound.
 The less common or more specialised a colour, the more expensive it is.
 An average powder might cost $25-40 per kilogram, but can be anywhere up to $100 a kilogram.
 If you are interested in more detailed pricing of equipment and powder coating paint supplies, take a look at our pricing article.

 Whether a hobbyist or a professional business, the powder coating industry is growing.
 Given that powder coat is long lasting, easy to apply, durable, protective, and attractive, it is no wonder.
-To find out how your project can benefit from powder coatings, contact us!
+To find out how your project can benefit from powder coatings, or if you would like to find powder coating supplies, contact us!

 Powder coating supplies and services across Australia